-Join Dennis Taylor for an in-depth discussion in this video Looking at standard date/time entry options and acceptable alternatives, part of Excel 2007: Working with Dates and Times.
+Join Dennis Taylor for an in-depth discussion in this video Looking at standard date/time entry options and acceptable alternatives, part of Working with Dates and Times in Excel 2007.

 In Excel, the standard way to type a date entry is with the slash or hyphen.…In either case, the default display will include a slash.…So, for example, if we want to put in May 13th of 2012, we'll simply type it this…way.
 There's no reason to type a four-digit year, and as we press Enter, we…see the display this way.
 And a hyphen will work the same way, of course, and here we…see the display same way.…Even though we typed a hyphen, the slash appears.…The default setting throughout Excel, unless you have made a change, is to…display a four-digit year.…